 He keeps his cool despite some expert needling for a good long while, and once he finally freaks out (because a lot of his friends are dying out in cold, cold space), he pulls it back together quickly.
 This despite the fact that dad is telling him he has no problem killing his progeny if they don’t pass their dark side exams.
 He tries to hide, to remove himself as a target, because someone has just shot his sister and he can feel it.
 (This is an actual plot point of the ROTJ novel; Luke is trying to hide from Vader in those final moments because he can feel Leia’s injury through the Force and is trying to protect her and himself from Vader’s invasive mental-probing.
 That is ostensibly why Vader finds out about Leia at all.)
 But Papa Darth susses out the truth about his other kid—

-—and Luke goes off the reservation, seemingly for good.
+—and Luke loses his cool, seemingly for good.